The Savvy Director >> Weekly insights delivered to your inbox on Sunday mornings. Click here

 Organizational Purpose and the Board

-There is no doubt that purpose governance is rapidly rising as a focus for boards and executives, in large measure driven by COVID-19 and other issues such as systemic racism and growing inequality.
+There is no doubt that purpose governance has risen rapidly as a focus for boards and executives, in large measure driven by the pandemic and other issues such as systemic racism and growing inequality.
 For instance, in KPMG’s CEO 2020 CEO Outlook, three-quarters of Canadian CEOs said they need to re-evaluate their company’s purpose, and nearly two-thirds said their principal objective is to embed purpose into everything they do.

 But the question remains, ‘Are they doing so?’
 And what is the board’s role in ensuring that they do?